AdobeDocs/learning-manager.en/help/migrated/incremental-user-report.md

 ## How the Change-Tracking Model Works

 Adobe Learning Manager maintains a last-modified timestamp that is updated whenever any tracked field for a user changes.
-The timestamp update sources include:

-* CSV bulk upload
-* Self-registration
-* Single user creation/update via Admin UI
-* Admin user APIs (add, delete, update)
-* SSO – SAML assertion

 When you request an incremental report with a start_date_time and end_date_time, the system returns users whose last-modified timestamp falls within [start_date_time, end_date_time].
 If a user was modified both within and after the window (i.e., they were changed again after end_date_time), that user is not included in the report – because their last-modified timestamp is now beyond the window.